munificent/game-programming-patterns/book/bytecode.markdown

 ### How are values represented?

 Our sample VM only works with one kind of value, integers.
-That makes it easy -- the stack is just a stack of `int`s.
+That makes answering this easy -- the stack is just a stack of `int`s.
 A more full-featured VM will support different data types: strings, objects, lists, etc. You'll have to decide how those are stored internally.